Bun/ha-syslog-devtracker/README.md

 ## TODO

 This is a work in progress.

-For testing purposes, it is currently implemented with some help from the Home Assistant MQTT device tracker component to actually receive the states.
+* Only UDP based forwarding is currently supported.
+TCP support is planned.
+* Implement a (syslog origin) whitelist to prevent other hosts on the network from sending spoofed messages, especially in UDP mode; currently we assume the network can be trusted.
 * Do something useful with the fact that we can have multiple log sources.

 ## Future work

-* Considering implementing a method to "ping" devices (e.g. using ARP) periodically to test if they are still online.
+* Considering implementing a method to "ping" devices (e.g. using the IP learned from DHCP) to periodically to test if they are still online.